Article VIII. Understanding Your Rights and Responsibilities At CCC

 City Colleges of Chicago hereby designates the following student information as “Directory Information.”
 Such information may be disclosed by the colleges for any purpose, at their discretion.

-Student’s name, address, telephone listing, CCC electronic mail (email) address, photograph, major field of study, dates of attendance, grade level, enrollment status (e.g., full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees/certificates, honors and awards received, and the most recent educational agency or institution attended.
+Student’s name, address, telephone listing, CCC electronic mail (email) address, photograph, major field of study(program and plan), dates of attendance, grade level, enrollment status (e.g., full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees/certificates, honors and awards received, and the most recent educational agency or institution attended.

 Currently enrolled students may withhold disclosure of any of the above “Directory Information” under the Family Educational Rights and Privacy Act of 1974 (FERPA).
 To withhold disclosure, written notification must be received in the Office of Admissions and Registration.
 Forms requesting the withholding of “Directory Information” are available in the Office of the Registrar at each of the City Colleges of Chicago.